 - Metyrapone test: metyrapone blocks adrenal hormone production and normal individuals respond by producing large amounts of ACTH.
 Lack of response indicates pituitary disease affecting ACTH production.

-- Single measurement of plasma dehydroepiandrosterone sulfate levels has recently been shown to be at least a reasonable screening test for ACTH deficiency, with good sensitivity and specificity.
+- Single measurement of plasma dehydroepiandrosterone sulfate levels have been shown to be at least a reasonable screening test for ACTH deficiency, with good sensitivity and specificity.
 Normal levels are age-dependent and the laboratory must have age-matched control normal levels available.

 - Gonadotrophin deficiency is difficult to assess in girls prior to puberty or in boys after age 3-6 months and before puberty.

-- Follicle stimulating hormone (FSH), luteinising hormone (LH), and either estradiol or testosterone (as appropriate for sex): hormone deficiency can be difficult to assess and hormone levels can be particularly affected by stage of puberty and menstrual cycle.
+- Follicle-stimulating hormone (FSH), luteinising hormone (LH) and either estradiol or testosterone (as appropriate for sex): hormone deficiency can be difficult to assess and hormone levels can be particularly affected by stage of puberty and menstrual cycle.
+In gonadotrophin deficiency, however, basal levels are often enough for diagnosis, without stimulation testing as below.

-- Samples are obtained to measure LH and FSH levels at baseline and at 2 hours, 4 hours, 6 hours, and 24 hours after giving a short-acting GnRH analogue.
-For males, baseline and 24-hour testosterone levels may also be helpful.
+- Samples are obtained to measure LH and FSH levels at baseline and at 20 minutes and 60 minutes after giving a short-acting GnRH analogue.
+Samples for testosterone (males) and estradiol (females) are also taken at the baseline.

-- In healthy pubertal children, the LH response exceeds the FSH response.
-In prepubertal children, the FSH response exceeds the LH response.
-In patients with complete gonadotrophin deficiency, little to no response of either LH or FSH occurs.
+- In healthy pubertal children, both LH and FSH should at least double at 20 minutes and LH response is usually greater.
+In normal prepubertal children and patients with complete gonadotrophin deficiency, little to no response of either LH or FSH occurs.

-- Gonadotrophin stimulation test: an increase in testosterone levels in males after 24 hours suggests an intact hypothalamic-pituitary-gonadal axis.
-An intermediate response does not distinguish prepubertal gonadotrophin deficiency from simple delayed puberty.
+- An intermediate response does not distinguish prepubertal gonadotrophin deficiency from simple delayed puberty.

 Thyroid-stimulating hormone (TSH)